Lionsberg/lionsberg-wiki/Template For Analysis.md

 # Template For Analysis

 The purpose of this template is to guide individuals and teams through the [[Analysis]] process as part of the [[Lionsberg System of Work]].
 By following this template, individuals and teams will be able to gain a comprehensive understanding of the current situation and the forces, conditions, resources, constraints, and opportunities that impact their work.
-This information, in conjunction with the [[Vision and Purpose]], will inform the development of the [[Plan of Action]], the [[Work Breakdown Structure (WBS)]], the identification of [[Milestones]], and the definition of [[Action Steps]] required to achieve each Milestone.
+This information, in conjunction with the [[Vision and Purpose]], will inform the development of the [[Plan of Action]], the [[Work Breakdown Structure]], the identification of [[Milestones]], and the definition of [[Action Steps]] required to achieve each Milestone.

 ## Step 1: Define the purpose of the Analysis